My Promise to you

 And Now A Word About Money …

 The annual cost for four quarterly electronic issues (and unlimited access to the database for the term of receipt of the four issues) is $160.
-Two years is $285.
-Three years is $410.
-Two and three year subscriptions include the complimentary electronic Travel Guide.
+Two years is $285 (with unlimited access to the database for the term of the receipt of eight issues).
+Two-year subscriptions include the complimentary electronic Travel Guide.
 Any way you look at it, it’s not much money compared to the painful cost of landing on bad burgundies or pinots; consider that it’s only one bad bottle of top flight wine and you’ve paid for an entire year.
 The best edge you can get as a burgundy/pinot buyer is timely, well-judged knowledge.
 That is what I strive to provide.

 Click on the link below to get all of the relevant details, including the option to also receive professionally printed versions of the journal if you prefer.
 And feel free to poke around the site and be sure to voice your opinions to let us know what you think.